alexlehner86/come-to-the-dark-side/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5 and later updated to Angular version 13.3.2.

+## Internationalization

+The app supports English and German.
+The default language is English.
+To use the app in German, add the URL parameter `lang` with the value `de`.
+For example: `https://alexlehner86.github.io/come-to-the-dark-side/home?lang=de`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.